CAMPAIGNS

 Future Ready Fuel campaign

 The threat posed by the climate crisis means we must take action to reduce our carbon emissions.
-This means the way we heat our homes must change for crucial climate change targets to be met.
-The UK government has set a target to achieve net zero emissions by 2050 and, in 2021, proposed that the installation of fossil fuel heating should be phased out in existing homes and businesses off the gas grid from 2026 and 2024 respectively.
+The UK government has set a target to achieve net zero emissions by 2050 and, as part of this transition, the way we heat our homes must change.

 • Align the duty charged on HVO with kerosene by reducing the duty on HVO to zero when used in heating.

-• Implement a similar renewable fuel incentive system to the one already in place for the road transport sector.
+• Implement a renewable heating fuel obligation, similar to the one already in place for the road transport sector, which would require fuel distributors to supply a blend of HVO and kerosene to customers.

-These two measures would bring the price of reduced carbon fuel down to a similar level to current heating oil prices and, most importantly, would cost the Treasury nothing to implement.
-The changes would result in an immediate and very significant carbon saving for all those currently using heating oil and would help to ensure that existing carbon reduction budgets are achieved.
+These changes would enable the supply of a lower carbon fuel to begin and would cost the Treasury nothing to implement.
+It would result in an immediate and significant carbon saving for everyone currently using heating oil and would help to ensure that existing carbon reduction targets are achieved.

-The government is committed to holding a consultation by September 2024, but OFTEC is concerned about the slow progress.
-It’s important we keep the pressure on, and we would welcome your support in encouraging the government to take action.
-Click here to visit the Future Ready Fuel website and add your voice to our campaign.
+Ensuring the government now acts on the consultation response is the primary focus of the Future Ready Fuel campaign.
+It’s important we keep the pressure on, and we would welcome your support in encouraging the government to take the right action.
+Visit the Future Ready Fuel website to find out more about our work and add your voice to our campaign.

 Affordable green heating campaign